Red10ne/alx-system_engineering-devops/README.md

-Task0 > 0.
-Where am I?
+Task1 > 1.
+What’s in there?